Questions about basic bank accounts

 What do I need to open a basic bank account?

-You'll normally need a proof of identification and proof of your address.
+You will normally need a proof of identification and proof of your address.

 Proof of ID includes: